 About The Workshop Leader

-Paul Sullivan is a writer, photographer and the founder of www.slowtravelberlin.com, a sustainable travel hub and eclectic repository of information about the city.
-He has been freelancing for over a decade and his images have appeared in various guidebooks and publications such as National Geographic, The Guardian, Taggespiegel, Time Out, Rough Guides, Focus, Matador Network, DJ Magazine, Electronic Beats and more.
-He also co-authored the Matador U Travel Photography course (online), and was Lead Faculty between 2009-2012.
+Paul Sullivan is a writer, photographer and the founder of www.slowtravelberlin.com.
+He has been freelancing for over a decade and his images have appeared in various guidebooks and publications such as National Geographic, The Guardian, Taggespiegel, Rough Guides, Focus, Electronic Beats and more.
+He co-authored the Matador U Travel Photography course (online), and was Lead Faculty between 2009-2012.
 You can view some of his images on his website or hit him up on Facebook.